BugaevGleb/InnoScream/README.md

 ## Getting Started

-A brief overview of how to set up the project locally for development and testing.
+Aт overview of how to set up the project locally for development and testing.

 1. **Clone the Repository:**
    ```bash